esl/ex_rabbit_pool/README.md

-We support setting up queues when starting up the supervision tree via `ExRabbitPool.Worker.SetupQueue`, right now it doesn't handle reconnect logic for you, so if you have a reconnection and you are working with auto-delete queues, you need to handle this case by your self (re-create those queues because if connectivity drops, auto-delete queues are going to be de deleted automatically and if you try to use one of them you would have an error as the queue no longer exist).
+We support setting up queues when starting up the supervision tree via `ExRabbitPool.Worker.SetupQueue`, right now it doesn't handle reconnect logic for you, so if you have a reconnection and you are working with `auto_delete: true` queues, you need to handle this case by your self (re-create those queues because if connectivity drops, `auto_delete: true` queues are going to be de deleted automatically and if you try to use one of them you would have an error as the queue no longer exist).

 Images are taken from [RabbitMQ Tutorials](https://www.rabbitmq.com/tutorials/tutorial-four-python.html)